Making a memory box

 It is sometimes difficult to know where to start.
 Here are some suggestions:

 • You can have a photo of you with your child on the lid.
-This gives a visual reminder of the connection between you and can lead the way into the box.
+This gives a visual reminder of the connection between you.

-• It could be a coloured box, in either you or your child’s favourite colour.
-Or the box could be covered in a fabric with significance, such as material printed with a favourite nursery rhyme or cartoon character.
+• You can decorate the box together, in your or your child’s favourite colour.
+Or you could cover the box in a material printed with your child’s favourite nursery rhyme or cartoon character.

-• A bottle of aftershave or perfume that you use can trigger memories.
-The child can be encouraged to spray it on a favourite soft toy or on themselves.
+• You could put in a bottle of aftershave or perfume.
+You can encourage your child to spray it on a favourite soft toy or on themselves.
 Our sense of smell is one of the most powerful ways to stimulate memories.

 • A video recording could include a message from you or recordings of things you and your child have done together.
 Most smartphones have a video camera, or you could use a camcorder.
 You may want to create a collection of short videos using your phone’s editing tools or a programme on your computer.
 Your child could help you edit them.
 This may make it a joint project for you both and can be a memory-creating process in itself.
 Videos can be saved to a USB memory stick or DVD that can easily be put into your memory box.